anonymousubm/monolig/README.md

 ## Introduction

-This is the official implementation of MonoLiG submitted to CVPR 2023.
+This is the official implementation of MonoLiG.

 ## Overview